 2010 Susan Stryker

-The Adele Ramos Salzer ’40 Lecture and Reading Series was created by a donation from this dedicated alumna volunteer has been generously strengthened through gifts in her memory from her family, friends, and classmates.
+The Adele Ramos Salzer ’40 Lecture and Reading Series was created by a donation from this dedicated alumna and volunteer, and has been generously strengthened through gifts in her memory from her family, friends, and classmates.
 The series supports academic programs focusing on women's experiences in higher education.

 2017-18 Susan Komives